 Subway shuttle routes.

-Many, perhaps a majority of daily bus riders use the bus in order to reach the subway.
-For those in more remote areas of Queens at the tail end of a bus route (such as Glen Oaks, Richmond Hill, northern Astoria, Howard Beach) who use buses mostly to get the subway, the daily commute would be greatly improved if lines existed that would go non-stop along the quickest route possible (even the highway if effective).
+Many, perhaps a majority of daily bus riders use the bus chiefly in order to reach the subway.
+For those in more remote areas of Queens at the tail end of a bus route (such as Glen Oaks, Richmond Hill, northern Astoria, Howard Beach), the daily commute would be greatly improved if lines existed that would go non-stop along the quickest route possible (even the highway if effective).
 Current bus scheduling penalizes drivers who reach their destination too quickly.
 This type of shuttle line should incentivize speed.
 A shuttle line could also dramatically relieve bus overcrowding, as those who live on closer parts of the route would not need these buses.
 Currently, the so called “express” buses are a contradiction to the “one city, one fare” policy, and are often not fast enough to be worthwhile to most commuters.

 More “Limited” routes for different bus lines.

 The “limited” line is a bus that skips many lesser used stops in order to more quickly arrive at the major ones.
 People have a variety of transportation needs.
 Some have limited mobility and are glad to wait at local stops if it means less walking.
 Others need to cover a much further distance as quickly as possible, and don’t mind walking a little further to another stop in order to get faster ride.
 More limited bus lines give people either option.
 Like shuttle buses, they can decrease crowding on the regular bus.
 Limited lines should be permitted to take faster detours at driver discretion, as long as they reach the designated stops.
 This would improve predictability of bus arrival and even fuel efficiency.